Retirement services are available for eligible individuals aged 62 or

 Depending on availability of staff and resources, Skagit County staff

-- Collaborate with DVR and DDA on strategies to assist you obtaining
+may provide you and your family workshops on transition topics and collaborate with DVR and DDA on strategies to assist you obtaining

 the services and supports you need to maintain employment.